When Will Arizona Launch Online Sports Betting?

 Arizona Sports Betting: What To Watch

-Once this happens the Arizona Department of Gaming (ADG) will establish procedures for licensing and regulation of all sports betting entities in the state.
+Now that both the Arizona legislation and gaming compact are official, the Arizona Department of Gaming (ADG) will establish procedures for licensing and regulation of all sports betting entities in the state.
 This includes overseeing licensing of both non-tribal and tribal entities who seek to operate mobile betting apps and commercial entities looking to operate retail sportsbook locations.

 Non-Tribal Operators Can Seek The Following Licenses

-Arizona professional sports teams, sports facilities that host an annual PGA tournament or a facility that hosts national stock car auto racing events are:
+Arizona professional sports teams, sports facilities that host an annual PGA tournament, or a facility that hosts national stock car auto racing events are:

 - Allowed to operate mobile sports betting statewide

 - Authorized to offer sports wagering at their location or a facility within a 5-block radius of the operator’s sports facility as specified by ADG.
 This includes retail sportsbooks in Phoenix and Scottsdale.

 Tribal Operators Can Offer The Following

 Any Indian tribe, or entity fully owned by a tribe: